LBL-EESA/alquimia-dev/doc/api/APIv0_c_utils.rst

 Strings
 ~~~~~~~

 Compare two alquimia strings.
-True if they are equivalent, false otherwis.
+True if they are equivalent, false otherwise.

 .. code-block:: c